jon004/packethero-2.0/README.md

 - Click -> SSH (Under the connect column of the table that loaded)
 - Wait for the terminal to load

-Install the following packages, make sure you are in `~/`
+Install the following packages, make sure you are in `~/` throught the set up from this point on

 Running `cd ~/` gets you here if you're not already there